SharePoint/sp-dev-docs/docs/apis/amr-api-reference.md

 Required.

-A **URI** value, which is the destination URL of the Azure Blob Storage Container containing the output manifest package.
+A **String** value, which is the destination URL of the Azure Blob Storage Container containing the output manifest package.

 See [Azure](../migration-azure.md) for instructions of using Azure Blob Storage Container in migration.